Shared Print on the Move: Collocating Collections

 Head of Collection Management, Indiana University

 Sherri Michaels is currently the Head of Collection Management at Indiana University.
 She also serves as the collection manager and liaison for the Psychological and Brain Sciences Department.
 Prior to this position, Sherri held a variety of (okay, five) positions at Indiana University and one position at the University of Wisconsin- Madison.
-Sherri received her Master’s degree in Library and Information Studies from the University of Wisconsin-Madison.
-When not at work, Sherri imposes her...
+Sherri received her Master’s degree in Library and Information Studies from the University of...
 Read More →

 Attendance numbers do not account for private attendees.
 Get there early!